hyotang666/trivial-formatter/README.md

 ```

 #### SET-PPRINT-DISPATCH\*
-When you want to set pretty printing function temporalilly, you need to bind `*PRINT-PPRINT-DISPATCH*` and use `SET-PPRINT-DISPATCH*` instead of `CL:SET-PPRINT-DISPATCH` otherwise temporal function never worked.
+When you want to set pretty-printing functions temporarily, you need to bind `*PRINT-PPRINT-DISPATCH*` and use `SET-PPRINT-DISPATCH*` instead of `CL:SET-PPRINT-DISPATCH` otherwise temporal function never worked.

 ```lisp
 (deformatter sxql where (stream exp)